-No financial, economic, or social impacts are expected on individuals, small businesses, businesses and labor communities and other public and private organizations as a result of the proposed regulatory revision.
+No financial, economic, or social impacts are expected on individuals, small businesses, businesses and labor communities and other public and private organizations as a result of this final-form rulemaking.

 (18) Explain how the benefits of the regulation outweigh any cost and adverse effects.